How to File Chapter 7 With No Money

 If you reach the last resort of filing bankruptcy, there are ways to avoid the fees and file for free.

 Chapter 7 bankruptcy is designed to discharge debt and give you a faster fresh start.
-You may have to sell some nonexempt assets to pay as much of the debt as you can, but filers keep their homes in 90% of all consumer bankruptcy cases.
+You might have to sell some nonexempt assets to pay as much of the debt as you can, but filers keep their homes in 90% of all consumer bankruptcy cases.
 Chapter 13 requires a payment plan to address the debt.
 Because debt is addressed over time, filers can keep their home and other important assets.

 Only with Chapter 7 can you seek a waiver on filing fees.